chooblarin/OverHyper/README.md

 1. Confetti appears on all connected displays.
 2. Flash appears when triggered.
-3. Glitch, CRT Burst, Shockwave, Cracked Glass, and Neon Edge capture the current display image and play cleanly.
+3. Glitch, CRT Burst, Shockwave, Cracked Glass, Neon Edge, and Rain Glass capture the current display image and play cleanly.
 4. Shader effects request Screen Recording permission when needed and abort cleanly if denied.
 5. Repeated shader triggers replace the prior shader surface without crashing.
 6. Preset hotkey slots trigger their assigned effects even when another app is focused.